 - Wisdom: having been through a lot, knowing much, learning like crazy daily, and honestly articulating my truth has turned into deep sagely wisdom I’m able to convey to others.

-- Mystical: allowing superimposed paradoxes, logical contradictions, and conflicting perspectives to coexist has allowed me to project a powerfully realistic reality for myself that I live in daily.
-It’s a deeply spiritual place where space and time don’t exist to limit the possibilities.
-It’s connected along all layers of reality I’m aware of with tnedrils out into the unknown, always looking to make new connections.
-It’s an inclusive philosophy which shuns the “us” vs “them” mentality, and it radiates profound meaning to anyone having the emotional intelligence to resonate with it.
+- Mystical: allowing superimposed paradoxes, logical contradictions, and conflicting perspectives to coexist has allowed me to project a powerfully realistic reality for myself that I thrive within daily.
+It’s a deeply beautiful spacetime-independent “place” that’s connected along all layers of reality I’m aware of with tendrils exploring the unknown.
+It’s an inclusive philosophy which shuns the “us vs them” mentality, and it radiates profound meaning to anyone having the emotional intelligence to resonate with it.

-- Purpose: I create ripples in the fabric of conceptual reality and reinforce them at opportune times to project a resonant pattern of healing energy.
+- Purpose: Today, I create ripples in the fabric of conceptual reality and reinforce them at opportune times to project a resonant pattern of healing energy.
 I change people’s perspective on life, allowing their paradigm to shift into an accepting, trusting mode that resonates with some of what I radiate.
-If they are willing, they will dismantle their old beliefs in favour of integrating their fragments into a whole human being with a purpose involving harmony.
+If they are willing, they will dismantle their old beliefs in favour of integrating their fragments into a whole human being with a unitive purpose.
 I change people’s lives, if they’re willing to accept the challenge.